Medical Devices & Bioinstrumentation

 Led by Dr. Bo Wang, the Tissue Regenerative Engineering Laboratory (TRE Lab) works with complex bone defect repair using matrix and scaffolding approaches.

-Dr. Jay Goldberg, Clinical Professor of Biomedical Engineering and Director of the Healthcare Technologies Management Program, specializes medical device design and testing, new product development and engineering management, as well as surface modification and degradation and failure analysis of implants.
+Dr. Jay Goldberg, Clinical Professor of Biomedical Engineering and founder of the Healthcare Technologies Management Program, specializes in medical device design and testing, new product development and engineering management, as well as surface modification and degradation and failure analysis of implants.